Trouble paying your BC Hydro bill?

 Free energy-saving products and advice for lower-income customers

-For customers in income-qualifying households, you can receive free energy-saving products that can help you save money on your electricity, water, and gas usage.
+Customers in income-qualifying households can receive free energy-saving products that can help save money on electricity, water, and gas usage.
 Reducing your usage can help lower your bills and make it easier to manage your electricity costs.

 Some customers are also eligible for a free home assessment and energy-efficient upgrades.